$1.2M worth of drugs hidden inside food products seized at border - NewsBreak

 $1.2M worth of drugs hidden inside food products seized at border

-SAN DIEGO — Over 100 pounds of fentanyl powder and pills concealed in food products were seized by U.S. Customs and Border Protection officers at the Otay Mesa Port of Entry, officials said Thursday.
+SAN DIEGO — More than 100 pounds of fentanyl powder and pills concealed in food products were seized by U.S. Customs and Border Protection officers at the Otay Mesa Port of Entry, officials said Thursday.

-“We are seeing a rise in fentanyl smuggling attempts,” said Anne Maricich, CBP Deputy Director of Field Operations in San Diego.
+“We are seeing a rise in fentanyl smuggling attempts,” said Anne Maricich, the agency’s deputy director of field operations in San Diego.
 “Our officers are working vigilantly to prevent the entry of this dangerous drug.
 Our field office is also diligently working on mitigating the risks involved with seizing this lethal narcotic.”

-The estimated street value of the drugs turned out to be more than $1.2 million, per CBP.
+The estimated street value of the drugs was more than $1.2 million, per CBP.

 Comments / 0